 - Medicines and Healthcare Products Regulatory Agency (MHRA), United Kingdom

-Phil is the Group Manager of the MHRA's Vigilance Intelligence and Research Group (VIRG) and has over seventeen years of experience working in pharmacovigilance.
+Phil is the Head of Vigilance Operations within the MHRA's Safety & Surveillance function and has over eighteen years of experience working in pharmacovigilance.
 Prior to his current role Phil spent nine years leading and developing the Signal Management function, including systems, processes, and relevant aspects of Pharmacovigilance Legislation.
 He is responsible for the operational delivery of the Vigilance, Intelligence and Research Group, including delivery of relevant aspects of the Agency’s digital transformation programme.

 - Executive Director, Head of EU/International PV & Global Risk Management and EEA

 - Gentium Srl, A Jazz Pharmaceuticals Company, Italy